Etiquette & Benefits

 Where he was way-laid by a trio of men who relieved him of his funds.

 The arrival of three beers halts the amusement at Mr. Howard’s expense: a Duquesne for Melba, an Iron City for Marian and a Regent for Billy.
 During breaks from the Courier, a shared pair of binoculars sharpens their own reportage, most of which won’t be covered in tomorrow’s paper.

 Against the backdrop of an architectural landmark of mixed parentage (Expressionism and Mexico’s Yucatán Peninsula), a few players late to register emerge from the House’s arch with untied shoes and wildly clanking clubs—not the dignified entrance some might have aimed for.
 Patrons converse so volubly that all are tempted to join neighboring conversations.
-One of golf’s hoary “truths,” respectful silence, is not practiced to the letter, as the field glasses make clear aurally: Leaves rustle, matches are struck, tobacco smoke is inhaled and exhaled, the game’s equipment is utilized like peace-time artillery, and one reads on lips every manner of speech.
+One of golf’s hoary “truths,” respectful silence, is not observed to the letter: leaves rustle, matches are struck to light cigarettes and cigars, the game’s equipment is utilized like peace-time artillery.

 Howard Wheeler, tall, cross-hand hitting G.I. from Los Angeles!